How can feedback be improved in business and management studies?

 What future trends shape business and management education?

-Providers that reset the basics of feedback—timeliness, usefulness and criteria‑referencing—see improved NSS scores and stronger engagement.
-Expect more use of exemplars, structured peer review and analytics that show whether students open and act on feedback.
-Teams that learn from mature and part‑time provision (staged feedback, dialogic sessions, checklists) and close the loop visibly are better placed to sustain improvement.
+Providers that get the basics right, timely feedback, usable next steps, and clear links to criteria, see improved NSS scores and stronger engagement.
+Expect more use of exemplars, structured peer review, and analytics that show whether students open and act on feedback.
+Teams that learn from mature and part‑time provision (staged feedback, dialogic sessions, checklists) and visibly close the loop are better placed to sustain improvement.

 How Student Voice Analytics helps you

-Student Voice Analytics turns NSS open‑text into trackable metrics for feedback and assessment in business and management.
-It surfaces topic share and sentiment over time, highlights where tone is weakest, and enables drill‑downs from school to programme and module.
-You can compare like‑for‑like across CAH areas and cohorts, export concise summaries for boards and module teams, and evidence progress with “you said → we did” updates grounded in data.
+Student Voice Analytics turns NSS open text into trackable metrics for feedback and assessment in business and management.
+It surfaces topic share and sentiment over time (see our student feedback analysis glossary for definitions), highlights where tone is weakest, and enables drill‑downs from school to programme and module.
+Compare like‑for‑like across CAH areas and cohorts, export concise summaries for boards and module teams, and evidence progress with “you said → we did” updates grounded in data.
+To prioritise fixes, benchmark feedback topics and sentiment for your school, then track whether improvements to turnaround standards and criteria clarity change what students write.
+Explore Student Voice Analytics to get a clear baseline and report progress.

 Request a walkthrough